personium/website/src/document-writer/README.md

 ## Document improvements pointed out

-1. Create improvement issue in issues on GitHub repository
+1. Create issue (label: bug or documentation) in GitHub repository
     1. [Personium Documentation Website issues](https://github.com/personium/website/issues)

 By performing the above, Personium project members or other participants can correct and publish based on the pointed out.